Nauman Ijaz: Television

 In 2014, he played a Pakistani cab-driver based in Jackson Heights in Mehreen Jabbar's directed Jackson Heights.
 He received unanimous praise for his performance, with a reviewer from Dawn stating, "He was truly the linchpin, holding the interest level in Jackson Heights even when the pace was flagging."
 From 2016-17, he appeared in titular role in Bhai as Aslam alias Bhai, the troublemaker local councillor from the Walled City of Lahore.
 In 2017, he played the titular role of ruthless and influential politician in political-drama Khan.
 The same year, he played a household molestor in Kashif Nisar's directed Dar Si Jaati Hai Sila, for which he received Best TV Actor - Critics' Choice at the 18th Lux Style Awards.

 Some of his other notable serials include Noorpur Ki Rani (2009), Mera Saaein (2010), Durr-e-Shehwar (2011), Badi Aapa (2012), Sang-e-Mar Mar (2016), O Rangreza (2017), Raqeeb Se (2021), Parizaad (2021), and Sang-e-Mah (2022).

 Cinema

 He has appeared in the film Ramchand Pakistani (2008) where he romanced Nandita Das.

 Webseries

 Ijaz starred alongside Saba Qamar in the 2022 Zindagi original webseries Mrs. & Mr. Shameem, which received attention for its unconventional romantic storyline and premiered on ZEE5 on 11 March 2022.

 Other work

 Legal career

-Before becoming an actor, Ijaz initially began his professional journey in legal practice, undertaking cases before family and civil courts in Lahore for several years before fully committing to the entertainment industry.
+Before becoming an actor, Ijaz initially began his professional journey as a lawyer, undertaking cases before family and civil courts in Lahore for several years before fully committing to the entertainment industry.

 Hosting career

 In the early 2010s, he hosted a TV comedy show called Mazaaq Raat on Dunya News.
-Earlier, he had hosted a TV comedy show on PTV Home.
+Earlier, he had hosted a comedy show on PTV Home.
 Later, he also hosted a prime time talk show on Neo News HD titled G Sarkar.